 - post-traumatic stress

-You do not have to be alone with your pain, regardless of where you reside.
-My aim is to provide expatriates with effective, affordable support, in contrast to some of the expensive services that exist online.
+You really do not have to be alone with your pain, regardless of where you reside.
+I can provide online or face to face counseling/coaching.

-- university student counsellor and agency assistant director
+- university student counsellor and student help agency administrator

 - personal life coach

 - executive coach (executives, politicians and people in sensitive positions)

 - International School Counselling with Lehigh University (US).

 - Counseling and psychotherapy studies with Athabasca University (Canada) – Counseling and Psychotherapy Theories and Adolescent Development.

 - Mindful Self-Compassion with founders Dr. Kristin Neff and Dr. Chris Germer (Center for Mindful Self-Compassion, U of San Diego).

 - Zen meditation with Iranian Zen master and psychotherapist Hamid Ebadi (Portugal).